austnly/js-calc/README.md

 -   [x] Prevent more than one decimal point being entered
 -   [x] Long number overflow (over 10 characters) that doesn't fit the display => implemented the toExponential() method

+### Bugs To Address

+-   [ ] Entering number after "3RR0R" message does not reset display

 ## Future Additions

 -   [ ] Different calculator style options